Ilya Oskolkov-Tsentsiper: Winter

 In 2011, Oskolkov-Tsentsiper co-founded Winter, a design and communications consultancy based in London.
 Winter specializes in offering branding, marketing and design services to Russian companies.
 In December 2012, Winter and The Apostol, a Russian center for strategic communications, developed a new brand image for state-owned corporation Rostekhnologii, rebranding it as Rostec.

 Tsentsiper

-In 2014 Ilya Oskolkov-Tsentsiper founded self-named company with interdisciplinary team which has to do with service design, product design, urban design and planning, web development.
+In 2014, Oskolkov-Tsentsiper founded self-named company with interdisciplinary team which has to do with service design, product design, urban design and planning, web development.

-Today the company develops several complex projects for the Russian Post (with 41 901 subbranches and more than 350 000 employees), Sberbank (state-owned largest bank chain in Russia), PIK Group - the largest real estate and homebuilder company in Russia.
+Today the company develops several complex projects for the Russian Post (with 41 901 subbranches and more than 350 000 employees), Sberbank (state-owned largest bank chain in Russia), PIK Group - the largest real estate and home-builder company in Russia.

 Sdelano

-'Sdelano' is a renovation service in-a-box.
-The service provides full apartment renovation for fixed price and in fixed dates.
-'Sdelano" operates in Moscow and Moscow region.
+In 2015, Oskolkov-Tsentsiper co-founded Sdelano, a renovation service in-a-box service providing apartment renovation for fixed price and in fixed dates.
+Sdelano operates in Moscow and the Moscow region.

 Family

-Divorced, has a son Matvey. and daughter Mira.
+Divorced, has a son named Matvey. and daughter, Mira.